esimov/pigo/README.md

 | ![input](https://user-images.githubusercontent.com/883386/50761018-015db180-1272-11e9-93d9-d3693cae9d66.jpg) | ![output](https://user-images.githubusercontent.com/883386/50761024-03277500-1272-11e9-9c20-2568b87a2344.png) |

-In case the `-angle` flag is set to `0.0` no face detection is performed, otherwise the angle value should be adapted to the provided image.
+In case of in plane rotated faces the angle value should be adapted to the provided image.

 ## Install
 Install Go, set your `GOPATH`, and make sure `$GOPATH/bin` is on your `PATH`.